gosuda/Aira/README.md

 git clone https://github.com/yourorg/aira.git
 cd aira
 cp .env.example .env
-# Edit .env with your Claude / OpenAI / Anthropic keys + GitHub / Slack tokens
 docker compose up -d
 ```

-Then invite `@aira` to your Slack/Discord/Telegram and type:
+Invite `@aira` to your workspace and type:

 ```
-@aira implement dark mode toggle in the dashboard
+@aira implement dark mode toggle and record the decision
 ```

-Done.
-The AI will handle the rest and notify you when it’s ready for review.
+Aira will execute, create the ADR, update the Kanban board, and ask any questions directly in the thread.

 **Takes under 5 minutes to be productive.**